CommonAccord/Cmacc-NFP/Doc/NFP/MO/Operating/SingleMember/Form/Operating_01.md

 1.7.Ti=Principal Place of Business

-1.7.sec=The principal place of business of the Company shall be located at the {Member's/Manager’s} address as set forth above, or such other location as the {Member\Manager} may hereafter determine.
+1.7.sec=The principal place of business of the Company shall be located at the {Member's/Manager’s} address as set forth above, or such other location as the {Member/Manager} may hereafter determine.

 1.8.Ti=Domestic Registered Agent and Registered Office

 1.8.sec=The name of the Company’s registered agent for service of process in Missouri and its registered office in Missouri shall be {RegisteredAgent.Name.Full}, {RegisteredAgent.Addr.1,2}.
-The {Member\Manager} may change such registered agent and/or registered office, at any time, by making all appropriate filings.
+The {Member/Manager} may change such registered agent and/or registered office, at any time, by making all appropriate filings.

 1.9.Ti=Certain Definitions